High Homocysteine - A risk factor for arteriosclerosis

 Homocysteine Check-up

-Arteriosclerosis is a vascular disease that results in a narrowing (stenosis) of the small vessels (arterioles).
-This occurs due to deposits of plasma components and fibrotic changes in the vessel walls.
+Arteriosclerosis is a vascular disease in which there is narrowing (stenosis) of the small vessels (arterioles).
+This occurs due to the deposition of plasma components and fibrotic changes in the vessel walls.

-A high cholesterol level, smoking, diabetes mellitus, and high blood pressure are, like an elevated homocysteine level, risk factors for arteriosclerosis and thus for coronary heart disease, heart attack, and stroke.
+Hypercholesterolemia, smoking, diabetes mellitus, and high blood pressure, as well as an elevated homocysteine level, are risk factors for arteriosclerosis and thus for coronary heart disease, heart attack, and stroke.

 The consequence...